LiuYisi238/LiuYisi238.github.io/_pages/about.md

 Physics
 ------
 **Curriculum**
+* Quantum Field Theory
-* None
+* Group Theory

 **Self-learning**
 * Classical Mechanics with the book: Mathematical Methods of Classical Mechanics, V.I.Arnold(hope to finish Part1 and Part2 reading in 2023, finish Part3 reading before 2024.6)
-* Quantum Field Theory with the book: An Introduction to Quantum Field Theory, Peskin(No concrete plan now, just do some reading these days)
+* Quantum Field Theory with the book: The Quantum Theory of Fields, Steven Weinberg(No concrete plan now, just do some reading these days)

 **Learned**